E-commerce

 2. Crawl a representative sample: product templates, categories, blog, legal pages.

-5. Prioritize: impact and effort matrix, dev dependencies.
+5. Prioritize: impact/effort matrix, dev dependencies.

-SERP, rich results and tracking
+SERP, rich results, and tracking

-An audit is not just about “ranking higher”: it is also about result quality.
-Structured data can help produce rich results when the data is accurate; product and FAQ documentation describes the requirements.
-Check the “improvements” report in Search Console when it is available.
+The audit is not just about « ranking higher »: it is also about result quality.
+Structured data can help produce rich results when the data are accurate; the product documentation and FAQs describe the requirements.
+Check the report for « enhancements » in Search Console when it is available.

 Crawling, indexing, and coverage